visual-layer/visuallayer/README.md

     </tr>
 </table>

-We provide here full details about each Dataset (Dataset card).
-You can also freely download all issues CSV.
+We provide here full details on each issues removed from a VL Dataset (a vl dataset card).
+You can also freely download all found issues CSV.

 <table>
     <thead>